MintJoomla/MintJoomla.github.io/en/emerald/_posts/2013-01-01-plan-actions.md

 Google Analytics | Add tracking code and let Google Analytics to register goal and amount paid.
 Then you will see your sale reports in [Google Analytics](http://www.google.com/analytics/)
 Hook URL         | Send `POST` request to given URL with purchase details.
 Custom JavaScript| Any piece of javascript code.
 There are a lot of applications that integrates with simple placing JS code on the page.

+## Custom Action

+You might want to create your own action.
+Then read [this article](http://localhost:4000/en/emerald/create-action).